Here's Why People Were Mad When Apple Called Its Stores "Town Squares"

 Being in a city, or even somewhere that just feels sort of like a city, is good for business.
 The tech industry is recognizing that many young employees prefer to live and work in dense, walkable areas.
 And while suburban malls are dying, that’s not the case for outdoor “lifestyle centers” that try to blend into city streets and mix retail stores with restaurants and bars.
 “Public space is hot,” said Jerold Kayden, an urban planning and design professor at Harvard University and author of Privately Owned Public Space: The New York City Experience.
 “Companies are recognizing that somehow going beyond the immediate brand and being something larger, more aspirational, can be helpful.”

 Long known for its glass-and-aluminum aesthetic, Apple is now adding a dose of urbanism to its flagship stores.
 The location that opened last year in San Francisco’s Union Square — an actual public square — contains the classic features of civic life: a plaza with outdoor seating, free Wi-Fi, and greenery inside and out (the Genius Bar is now a tree-filled Genius Grove).
 There’s a boardroom where local entrepreneurs can schedule meetings, and event spaces for music performances and “Today at Apple” classes on how to make the most of your Apple devices.
-Renderings indicate similar designs for future “town squares” in locations linked with civic life: in Chicago, overlooking the Chicago River; in a historic building on Paris’ Champs-Élysées; and beneath Piazza Liberty in Milan, Italy.
+Renderings indicate similar designs for future “town squares” in locations linked with civic life: in Chicago, overlooking the Chicago River; in a historic building on Paris’s Champs-Élysées; and beneath Piazza Liberty in Milan, Italy.
 If you wandered onto one of these plazas, you might not immediately realize you’d entered Apple territory.
 You might not even feel the need to buy anything.
 “Come in and relax, meet up with friends, or just listen to a local artist on the weekends,” Ahrendts said on Tuesday.

 Genuine, productive, and personally rewarding conversations and relationships can and do form in these settings, much as they would in real public spaces.
 Kayden says he’s happy to see the private sector create inviting spaces, even if they’re not the real deal.
 “Some people will prefer an Apple town square to a real town square,” he said.